richiefi/richie-news-wordpress-plugin/richie/README.txt

 - Article set may contain multiple source items.
 - Source includes filters like category and number of posts, which is used to determine, which articles are included.
 - Sources can be reordered with drag&drop.
+- Sources have "draft" and "published" versions.
+Modifying sources requires publish to make changes "live".

+= Assets =

+JSON array of assets required in articles.
+These will be available offline.

 == Shortcode ==